Love in a Four Letter World

-Critical response
+Production

+Shooting was done in Montreal and finished by 5 December 1969.
+The Canadian Film Development Corporation invested $79,491 into the production.

+Release

+The film premiered in Montreal on 13 August 1970, and was theatrically released on 14 August.

+Reception

 The film received mixed reaction from critics.
 Martin Knelman of The Globe and Mail panned it, writing that "people smile over drinks and comment politely about the photography or the humor, but really there's no saving grace about Love in a Four Letter World.
 Even technically, it's dreadfully amateurish, and as for humor the word is in this case a euphemism for the hideous smirking that infests a movie when those involved aren't sure whether they can get away with playing the material straight or whether it would be better to try passing it off as camp," while Marilyn Beker of the Montreal Gazette wrote that it "is not a bad movie.
 In fact it is the kind of movie that tries too hard to be good and is constantly foiled.
 The sets are all polished and modern but the aging conceptualizers tried their hardest to figure out what the inside of a 'hippie pad' would look like and came out with a kind of Better Homes and Gardens version of how poor-but-arty people should live."